B.A. in Music: Music Theory

-The music theory emphasis provides students with a music and general education background appropriate for graduate studies in music theory or musicology.
+The Bachelor of Arts in Music with a music theory emphasis provides students with a music and General Education background appropriate for graduate studies in music theory or musicology.

 |School of Music Core Requirements|

 |MUS 121||Music Theory I (F/S, Fr, So) 1||3|